ibm-cloud-docs/text-to-speech/SSML-transformation.md

 ## Language support
 {: #languages-transformation}

-The service currently supports voice transformation for the following US English voices only:
+The service supports voice transformation for the following US English voices only:

 -   `en-US_AllisonVoice`
 -   `en-US_LisaVoice`
 -   `en-US_MichaelVoice`

-Using the element with any other voice returns an error.
+Voice transformation is not supported with the `V2`, DNN-based versions of these voices (for example, `en-US_AllisonV2Voice`).
+Using the element with an unsupported voice returns an error.

 ## Built-in transformations